shubham-chhimpa/YOLO_object_detection_opencv_python/README.md

 Note : download and put the required "yolov3.weights" file in the working directory from [here](https://pjreddie.com/media/files/yolov3.weights).

-3. feeding the images to the yolo classifier
+3. feeding the images to the classifier
 4. getting the output layer and detected objects
 5. making rectangle and labels on the objects of the image